JuliaActuary/JuliaActuary.org/JuliaActuary/blog/coding-for-the-future.md

 - Statistics and machine learning capabilities
 - Advanced visualizations to garner new views into your data

-This list isn't comprehensive and some benefits are subtle — when you are code-oriented instead of spreadsheet-oriented, you tend to want to structure your data in a portable and shareable way; e.g. relying more on data warehouses instead of email attachments.
+This list isn't comprehensive and some benefits are subtle — when you are code-oriented instead of spreadsheet-oriented, you tend to want to structure your data in a portable and shareable way.
+For example, relying more on data warehouses instead of email attachments.
 This, in turn, enables data discovery and insights that otherwise wouldn't be there.
 Investing in a code-oriented workflow is playing the long-game.

-**The actuary of the future needs to have coding as one of their core skills.** Already today, the advances of business processes, insurance products, and financial ingenuity are written with lines of code - *not* spreadsheets.
+**The actuary of the future needs to have coding as one of their core skills.** Already today, the advances of business processes, insurance products, and financial ingenuity are written with lines of code — *not* spreadsheets.
 Not being able to code *necessarily* means that you are *following* what others are doing today.

 It's commonly accepted now that in order to gather insights from your data, you need to know how to code.
 Similar to your data, your business architecture, modeling needs, and product peculiarities are often better suited to customized solutions.
 Why stop at data science when learning how to solve problems with a computer?

 ## The 10x Actuary

 As we swing back to a technological focus, we do not leave the the finance-driven complexity behind.
-The increasingly complex business needs will highlight a large productivity difference between an actuary who can code and one who can't - simply because the former can react, create, synthesize, and model faster than the latter.
+The increasingly complex business needs will highlight a large productivity difference between an actuary who can code and one who can't — simply because the former can react, create, synthesize, and model faster than the latter.
 From the efficiency of transforming administration extracts, summarizing and aggregating valuation output, to analyzing claims data in ways that spreadsheets simply can't handle, you can become a "**10x Actuary**"[^4].

-Flipping switches in a graphical user interface versus being able to *build models* is the difference between having a surface-level familiarity and having full command over the analysis and the concepts involved - with the flexibility to do what your software can't.
-Your current software might be able to perform the first layer of analysis - but be at a loss when you want to visualize, perform sensitivity analysis, statistics, stochastic analysis, or process automation - things that, when done programmatically, are often done with just a few lines of additional code.
+Flipping switches in a graphical user interface versus being able to *build models* is the difference between having a surface-level familiarity and having full command over the analysis and the concepts involved — with the flexibility to do what your software can't.
+Your current software might be able to perform the first layer of analysis, but be at a loss when you want to visualize, perform sensitivity analysis, statistics, stochastic analysis, or process automation.
+Things that, when done programmatically, are often just a few lines of additional code.

 Do I advocate dropping the license for your software vendor?
 No, not yet anyway.
 But the ability to supplement and break out of the modeling box has been an increasingly important part of most actuaries' work.

 Additionally, code-based solutions can leverage the entire-technology sector's progress to solve problems that are *hard* otherwise: scalability, data workflows, integration across functional areas, version control and versioning, model change governance, reproducibility, and more.

 30-40 years ago, there were no vendor-supplied modeling solutions and so you had no choice but to build models internally.
 This shifted with the advent of vendor-supplied modeling solutions.
 Today, it's never been better for companies to leverage open source to support their custom modeling, risk analysis/monitoring, and reporting workflows.

 ## Risk Governance

 Code based workflows are incredibly conducive to risk governance frameworks as well.
-A modern software project has all of the following - why not a modern insurance product and associated processes?
+A modern software project has all of the following... why not a modern insurance product and associated processes?

-- Access controls and approval processes
+- Access control and approval processes
 - Version control, version management, and reproducibility
 - Continuous testing and validation of results
 - Open and transparent design